Qiskit/qiskit_sphinx_theme/docs_guidelines/how_to/crossreference.rst

 ------------

 If the page to which you want to link corresponds to a module, you should use ``:mod:`qiskit.module_name```.
-An example of Qiskit module is :mod:`qiskit.circuit` and the link can be written as:
+An example of Qiskit module is :mod:`qiskit.visualization` and the link can be written as:

 .. code-block:: text

-    :mod:`qiskit.circuit`
+    :mod:`qiskit.visualization`

 Function pages
 --------------